jlipps/triager/README.md

 You need basically two things to make all this work, in addition to setting up a place to host the server itself:

-1. You need to configure a json file with the repos you want to listen to and then which people you want in the triage rotation, e.g.:
+1. You need to configure a json file with the repos you want to listen to, which people you want in the triage rotation and whether triagers should be assigned issues automatically, e.g.:

    ```json
    {"repos": [